Skip to content

 State file location

-The CLI stores state locally within each repository:
+The CLI stores state locally within each template directory:

 Tracked information